Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

 where $\varv_{200}=\sqrt{GM_{200}/r_{200}}$ is the virial velocity and $\eta$ is an energy conversion efficiency.
-In fact, this halo mass scaling is consistent with our findings in Fig.~\ref{fig:energies2}, in which we find magnetic energy densities in our `CR diff' model (at 3 Gyr) of $\eps_B\sim\{9\times10^{-16},4\times10^{-14},2\times10^{-12}\}~\rmn{erg~cm}^{-3}$ for the $10^{10},~10^{11}$, and $10^{12}~\msun$ halos, implying that $\eta$ is independent of halo mass in our simulations.
+In fact, this halo mass scaling is consistent with our findings in Fig.~\ref{fig:energies2}, in which we find magnetic energy densities in our `CR diff' model (at 3 Gyr) of $\eps_B\sim\{9\times10^{-16},4\times10^{-14},2\times10^{-12}\}~\rmn{erg~cm}^{-3}$ for the $10^{10},~10^{11}$, and $10^{12}~\msun$ haloes, implying that $\eta$ is independent of halo mass in our simulations.
 Moreover, we see evidence for an additional magnetic amplification mechanism over the small-scale dynamo in the $10^{12}~\msun$ halo after 1.5~Gyr (0.3~Gyr) in the `CR diff' (`CR adv') model, that is stronger in the `CR~adv' model and consistent with a large-scale dynamo \citep{Pakmor2016b}.
-This is expected because CR (an-)isotropic diffusion is known to suppress any magnetic dynamo action because active CR transport (via diffusion or streaming) causes magnetised plasma to move off of the disc via CR pressure-gradient driven outflows, and carries magnetic flux and helicity alongside into the circum-galactic medium so that this would have to be replenished by the dynamo and decreases its overall efficiency in the disc.
+This is expected because CR (an-)isotropic diffusion is known to suppress any magnetic dynamo action because active CR transport (via diffusion or streaming) causes magnetised plasma to move off of the disc via CR pressure-gradient driven outflows, and carries magnetic flux alongside into the circumgalactic medium so that this would have to be replenished by the dynamo and decreases its overall efficiency in the disc \citep{Pakmor2016b}.

-Note that our model underestimates star-formation driven turbulence that may be able to further amplify magnetic fields \citep{2017MNRAS.471.2674R}.
+Note that our model underestimates supernova-driven turbulence because we only directly inject CR energy in a way that can drive locally expanding bubbles while we account for the remaining supernova energy in our effective equation of state of the ISM.
+Accounting for this additional local energy injection may be able to further amplify magnetic fields \citep{2016MNRAS.457.1722R,2017MNRAS.471.2674R,2017ApJ...843..113B}.
 We also find that our discs are rotationally supported so that the kinetic rotational energy density $\eps_{\rmn{rot}}=\rho \varv_\varphi^2/2\approx 100 \eps_{\rmn{turb}}$ at late times so that $\eps_{\rmn{rot}}\approx3\eps_{\rmn{th}}$ in the $10^{10}~\msun$ halo and $\eps_{\rmn{rot}}\approx50\eps_{\rmn{th}}$ in the $10^{12}~\msun$ halo in our `CR diff' model.
 This explains the puffed-up appearance of dwarfs and the flattened disc-like morphology of our Milky Way-mass galaxies.
-In order to understand the detailed mechanism of magnetic field growth, we now turn to a power spectrum analysis.
+In order to separate the various processes of magnetic field growth, we now analyse the correlation between gas density and magnetic field and quantify the scaling of the magnetic growth rate with Reynolds number.